 - Establish Team Goals and Strategy

 What A Strategic Marketing Operations (MOPs) Function Is

-At its core, marketing operations is a team of people skilled in marketing technology; Software as a Service (SaaS); data management; vendor management; process innovation and optimization; and metrics, reporting and analysis.
-They provide the infrastructure, processes and reporting that power the revenue marketing.
+At its core, marketing operations is a team of people skilled in marketing technology; Software as a Service (SaaS); data management; vendor management; process innovation and optimization; and metrics, reporting, and analysis.
+They provide the infrastructure, processes, and reporting that power revenue marketing.

 Frequently, this group also manages the training and education services for marketing.
-This group is not only expert in the technology execution, but in best practices governance that should be followed, ensuring a cohesive customer experience of brand through all outbound and inbound campaigns.
+It must be an expert in technical execution and enforcement of best practices governance, ensuring a cohesive customer experience of the brand through all outbound and inbound campaigns.

 This definition can seem broad because, well … it is!

 We’ve seen roles and responsibilities vary widely from company to company who have invested in a marketing operations function.
-The largest factor to this variation has to do with a company’s Revenue Marketing maturity.
+The most significant factor in this variation is a company’s Revenue Marketing maturity.